Plain

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-Both compete on the same themes — voice-ai — within Support.
-Twilio is currently shipping more aggressively (velocity 6.3 vs 2.5), with 1 editorial sparks in the last 30 days against 0.
+They serve adjacent needs but don't currently overlap on shipped themes.
+Twilio is currently shipping more aggressively (velocity 8.8 vs 2.5), with 1 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top Assembled alternatives in Support are ranked by recent ship velocity.
 Browse the "Assembled alternatives" section above for the current picks, or visit /alternatives/assembled for the full list with editorial commentary on each.